Static program analysis: Data-driven static analysis

-Data-driven static analysis uses large amounts of code to infer coding rules.
-For instance, one can use all Java open-source packages on GitHub to learn a good analysis strategy.
+Data-driven static analysis leverages extensive codebases to infer coding rules and improve the accuracy of the analysis.
+For instance, one can use all Java open-source packages available on GitHub to learn good analysis strategies.
 The rule inference can use machine learning techniques.
 It is also possible to learn from a large amount of past fixes and warnings.

 Remediation

 Static analyzers produce warnings.
 For certain types of warnings, it is possible to design and implement automated remediation techniques.
 For example, Logozzo and Ball have proposed automated remediations for C# cccheck.